 Firmware-over-the-air (FOTA) is a Mobile Software Management (MSM) technology that enables the operating firmware of a cellular device to be upgraded and updated wirelessly over the network (“over the air”).

 FOTA-capable devices can download updates from service providers or manufacturers in 3 to 10 minutes on average, depending on file size and connection speed.
 This saves businesses the time and money spent sending a technician to have each one of their cellular devices physically upgraded or updated.

-Ensuring IoT systems can support FOTA technology allows devices to be updated and tested in real-time even when the devices are already in the hands of the business or enterprise.
+Ensuring that IoT systems can support FOTA allows devices to be updated and tested in real time even when the devices are already in the hands of the business or enterprise.

-This can be crucial if there are new security protocols that need to be implemented in days rather than months, or if there is a rush on going to market with your IoT product.
+This can be crucial if there are new security protocols that need to be implemented in days rather than months, and also provides a much more convenient user experience..

-The seamlessness and efficiency of FOTA technology can help IoT projects sustainably scale their operations, ensuring that each IoT-connected device within the network will automatically receive the latest update available.
+The seamlessness and efficiency of FOTA technology can help IoT managers to scale operations cleanly, ensuring that each connected device within the network will automatically receive the latest update available.